-- Facilitation techniques used to lead children in games and play, arts and crafts, and expressive mediums such as theatre, dance and rap. - Training in the use of teaching activities designed to support learning in Arabic, English, Health and Science, and Mathematics which are key areas of the school curriculum. - Active learning concepts, aims and methodologies consistent with good practice in development education. - Facilitation methods used to support discussion on problems caused by trauma. - Developing a teaching plan of activities and field work. - Advice on liaison with schools during the project. - Techniques to support the effective monitoring and evaluation of activities. - The facilitators were given work contracts for the duration of the project and received mentoring from the staff of Canaan during the delivery of activities.
-This included assistance with the preparation of materials needed in the training.
+- Facilitation techniques used to lead children in games and play, arts and crafts, and expressive mediums such as theatre, dance and rap. - Training in the use of teaching activities designed to support learning in Arabic, English, Health and Science, and Mathematics which are key areas of the school curriculum. - Active learning concepts, aims and methodologies consistent with good practice in development education. - Facilitation methods used to support discussion on problems caused by trauma.

+• Developing a teaching plan of activities and field work.

+- Advice on liaison with schools during the project. - Techniques to support the effective monitoring and evaluation of activities.